zaxor0/zwerchhau/README.md

 - On a success and for each additional opponent, they must expend 1 CON to continue dodging with a maximum of 3 CON.
 - If there are multiple opponents, and the player cannot expend Constitution, opponents land hits on 5s and 6s.

+Those performing spellcasting are considering taking a dodge action in case they are attacked.
+If an opponent attacks them and the lose the opposed check (dex) the spell fails.

 ### Grappling and Wrestling
 #### One Sided Grapple Attempts
 If only one combatant attempts a grapple, there are two checks:

 - First dexterity, this represents the lunge or springing action an attacker would make to quickly close distance before a strike is made against them.
 Also, is represents the opponent swinging their weapon or moving away from the grappler.
-- Upon failure
-  -If the opposing side performed a *thrust* or *slash*, take damage.
+- Upon failure: If the opposing side performed a *thrust* or *slash*, take damage.
-- Upon success:
-  - opposed dexterity check, a standard opposed strength check to see who dominates.
+- Upon success: A standard opposed strength check to see who dominates.

 #### Grapple Strength Check
 If both sides are performing a grapple, each side rolls 1d6 & add their strength, winner performs a wrestling maneuvre.

-- Disarm the opponent: Attempt to remove the opponent's weapon, this is ideal for forcing a yield.
+- Disarm the opponent: Attempt to remove the opponent's weapon, this is ideal for forcing a yield, requires a 1d6 skill check
 - Throw the opponent to the ground: Drastically reduce an opponents defensive capabilities by forcing them into a prone position, this is ideal for a swift kill.
-- Sleeperhold: Attempt to force the opponent to passout; if successful, you are occupied for 3 turns and are unable to defend yourself.
+- Sleeperhold: Attempt to force the opponent to passout; if successful, you are occupied for 3 turns and are unable to defend yourself, requires a 1d6 skill check.

 These maneurves are the sort of thing a warrior would want to have "skills" in, giving them an "advantage roll."

+#### Relevanti Grappling Skills
+- Grappling: +1 to engagement on grappling STR checks
+- Wrestling throws: +2 CON damage (instead of none)
+- Disarming: Advantage on disarm checks

 ### Riposte
 If a player rolled a parry versus a slash or thrust, and they win the opposed check with a natural roll of 6, may riposte.